The Garden Grazer

 Herbs: Change it up with basil, oregano, thyme, rosemary, bay leaf (remove before serving), red pepper flakes, etc.

-Vegetables: Add spinach, kale, zucchini, celery, corn, peas, broccoli, cauliflower, potato, etc.
+Vegetables: Add spinach, kale, zucchini, celery, sweet corn, peas, broccoli, cauliflower, potato, etc.

 Recipe originally published October 26, 2017.
 Updated March 13, 2023.